 Subsequently, the legal team obtained a court order that allowed us to forensically image data from the suspect’s home and his new business address.
 During this process, not only did we discover the ‘storage device,’ but we also found evidence of how the information had already been amalgamated into the new business.
 Therefore, not only were we able to show that information had been taken, but also how it had subsequently been used, thereby drawing a direct line to the losses suffered by our client.
 Armed with this evidence, our client was able to secure a favorable legal settlement, including financial damages and the secure deletion of our client’s information from the ex-employee’s systems.

 Similarly, when one of the lead coders left our client’s employment to engage in a new venture, everything at first seemed to be amicable.
 However, two chance conversations suggested to our client that all was not what it seemed.
 The coder had joined a new company that appeared to be competing with our client and it seemed to have developed a competing solution in a fraction of the time it had taken our client.

 Based on this scenario, an investigation was launched, seeking information within the computers used by the coder.
 Many of these computers were virtualized as opposed to acting as physical devices.
 This in turn presented a myriad of interconnections.
-What soon became evident was that many of the systems interconnected in his workings were unknown to anyone at the client and when the evidence trail was unraveled, the data findings were not within our client’s premises.
-Even more concerning was there appeared to be activity on the devices that post-dated the coder’s departure.
+What soon became evident was that many of the systems interconnected in his workings were unknown to anyone at the client, and when the evidence trail was unraveled, the data findings were not within our client’s premises.
+Of even greater concern was there appeared to be activity on the devices that post-dated the coder’s departure.